About the Guide

 - How best to approach sharpening in Photos

 - White Balance Sliders

 - Levels and Curves

 - Using an external application

 - Using Fujifilm X-RAW Studio

 The guide also includes a set of companion files.
 These include Lightroom Presets and Photoshop Actions.
-These were created for version CC2018 of both applications, but should work with earlier versions of Lightroom from version 5 and with any CC version of Photoshop.
+Includes presets for the Current version of Lightroom, as well as separate presets for older non-subscription versions of Lightroom (from version 5) and with any Current version of Photoshop.